psychemedia/sin-eater-resources/src/_history_nandq.md

 Notes and Queries  1899-11-04: Vol 4 Iss 97
 Jubilee 100th volume with special editorial

+FROM p363

 ...

 It is in this eventful year we celebrate the jubilee of, to speak of it in the terms of its founder, "dear old Notes and Queries," the first number of which was published on the 3rd of November, 1849.
 In the summer of 1846 Mr. William John Thoms, the founder and first editor of Motes and Queries, wrote to The Atheneum, suggesting that it would be both useful and ineresting if it would open its columns to correspondence on the manners, customs, observances, superstitions, ballads, proverbs, &c., of the olden time.
 Mr. Dilke was so much struck with the idea that he invited Mr. Thoms to call upon him at the office in Wellington Street, a with certain limitations, the plan was agreed to, and on the 22nd of August the first article appeared, Mr. Thoms writing under the pseudonym of " Ambrose Merton," and giving to his investigations the title of " Folk-Lore."
 In the number published on the 4th of September, 1847, Mr. Thoms revealed himself to be "Ambrose Merton," and at the same time claimed the honour of introducing the expression " Folk-Lore," as Isaac Disraeli does of introducing 'Fatherland' into the literature of the country.
 The Atheneum of the same date states “that in less than twelve months the word ‘Folk-Lore’ has almost attained to the dignity of a household word."
 Mr. Thoms at this time commenced a series of nine articles on the Folk-Lore of Shakespeare, little realizing that this special subject was to assume such dimensions.
 In 1849 it was found that the Folk-Lore articles and correspondence had become so extensive that it was impossible, having regard to the increasing demands that literature, the fine arts, and the other subjects treated in The Atheneum made on its space, that they should be continued.
 Mr. Thoms, therefore, felt that the time had come when a journal entirely devoted to the subjects in question might be started with a fair chance of success.
-The title of Notes and Queries, “after much cudgelling of brains,” was hit upon, and with a hearty greeting from The Atheneum the new paper started on its way.
+The title of Notes and Queries, "after much cudgelling of brains," was hit upon, and with a hearty greeting from The Atheneum the new paper started on its way.

 Mr. Thoms, in his interesting reminiscences of the founding of the journal, gives a record of the first six numbers, and renders, with true old-world courtesy, full tribute to those whose contributions had been so largely helpful to its success (5 S., vi.
 1, 41, 101, 221; vii.
 1, 222, 303).
 He also says that the title of Notes and (Queries was not considered by many of his friends to be a good one, but that he himself, being so well pleased with it, determined to stand fast by it.
 Mr. Peter Cunningham suggested for its motto the words of Cowper :—

-By thee I might correct, erroneous oft, The clock of History—facts and events Timing more punctual, unrecorded facts Recovering, and mis-stated setting right.
+By thee I might correct, erroneous oft,
+The clock of History—facts and events
+Timing more punctual, unrecorded facts
+Recovering, and mis-stated setting right.

-But it was due to the happy suggestion of a lady that Captain Cuttle’s favourite (9 S. IV.
-Nov.
-4, ’99.
+But it was due to the happy suggestion of a lady that Captain Cuttle's favourite maxim brcame the motto of the new venture.
-364 NOTES AND QUERIES.
-le early numbers may be mentioned Mr. William Bernard Mac Cabe, maxim became the motto of the new ven ture.
 The first number opened with an address by Dr. Maitland.
-This was fol- lowed by a note by John Bruce, ‘On the Place of Capture of the Duke of Monmouth’; then ‘Shakespeare and Deer Stealing,’ by John Payne Collier; and ‘Pray remember the Grotto,’ by the Editor.
-Mr. Dikke and Mr. Albert Way also contributed, and Peter Cunningham gave some ‘New Facts about Lady Arabella Stuart.’
+This was followed by a note by John Bruce, 'On the Place of Capture of the Duke of Monmouth'; then 'Shakespeare and Deer Stealing,' by John Payne Collier; and 'Pray remember the Grotto,' by the Editor.
+Mr. Dilke and Mr. Albert Way also contributed, and Peter Cunningham gave some 'New Facts about Lady Arabella Stuart.'
 Strange to say, notwithstanding the variety and interesting character of the paper, only forty copies were sold on the day of publication.
 In the course of the next few weeks this forty was increased to six hundred, after which the sale gradually but steadily became larger, several of the first issues having to be re printed.
-In these early numbers it is curious to note the phraseology of fifty years ago, the complimentary term for contributors being “respectable, ‘while the title of esquire was then so limited that we actually find Mr. Murray in his advertisements adding "Esquire" to the names of most of his authors.
+In these early numbers it is curious to note the phraseology of fifty years ago, the complimentary term for contributors being "respectable", while the title of esquire was then so limited that we actually find Mr. Murray in his advertisements adding "Esquire" to the names of most of his authors.

 The third number contains some original letters addressed by Lord Nelson's brother to the Rev. A. J. Scott in reference to the arrangements for the removal of the body of the fallen hero from the Victory to Greenwich Hospital.
 The letters are signed " Nelson," and a postscript to one of them is as follows:

-"It will be of great importance that I am in possession of his /asf wt// and codici/s as soon as no one can say that it does not contain, possible many «directions relative to his among other things, funeral."
+"It will be of great importance that I am in possession of his *lasf will* and *codicils* as soon as possible — no one can say that it does not contain, among other things, many directions relative to his funeral."

-The Rev. Alfred Gatty, who had_ kindly placed these letters at Mr. Thoms’s disposal, adds:
+The Rev. Alfred Gatty, who had_ kindly placed these letters at Mr. Thoms's disposal, adds:

-"The codici/ referred to in these letters proved to be, or at least to include, that memorable document which the Earl suppressed, when he produced the will, lest it should curtail his own share of the amount of favour which a grateful country would be anxious to heap on the re presentatives of the departed hero.
+"The *codicil* referred to in these letters proved to be, or at least to include, that memorable document which the Earl suppressed, when he produced the will, lest it should curtail his own share of the amount of favour which a grateful country would be anxious to heap on the re presentatives of the departed hero.
 By this un worthy conduct the fortunes of Lady Hamilton and her still surviving daughter were at once blighted."

-In the fourth number appears a aes from Sir George Cornewall Lewis, who ‘ continued to be a constant contributor, his last paper appearing only two days before his death, which took place on the 13th of April, 1863.
+In the fourth number appears a query from Sir George Cornewall Lewis, who continued to be a constant contributor, his last paper appearing only two days before his death, which took place on the 13th of April, 1863.
 To enumerate all the chief contributors would be to give almost every known name in literature.
-Many, like Mr. Dilke, chose to remain anonymous, but among those whose names appear in th ...
+Many, like Mr. Dilke, chose to remain anonymous, but among those whose names appear in the early numbers may be mentioned ...
-The first volume of Notes and Queries was completed with the thirtieth number, May 25th, 1850, the second volume running from the 1st of June to the end of the year, after which the volumes were issued each half year, the First Series being completed on the 22nd of December, 1855.

 ...

-9 S. IV.
-Nov.
-4, ’99.]
-NOTES AND QUERIES.
-365
+The first volume of *Notes and Queries* was completed with the thirtieth number, May 25th, 1850, the second volume running from the 1st of June to the end of the year, after which the volumes were issued each half year, the First Series being completed on the 22nd of December, 1855.

+By the close of the first twelve months Mr. Thoms had the delight of knowing that the objects he had in view in starting his vaper had been, to a large extent, fulfilled ; he had laid down his "literary railway," and it had been " especially patronised by first-class passengers," his aim being, as he tells us in his introduction to the fifty-second number,

+"to reach the learning which lies scattered not only throughout every part of our own country, but all over the literary world, and to bring it all to bear upon the pursuits of the scholar; to enable, in short, men of letters all over the world to give a helping hand to one another."

+And this end had, to a certain extent, been accomplished, "Our last number," continues Mr. Thoms,

+"contains communications not only from all parts of the metropolis, and from almost every county in England, but also from Scotland, Ireland, Holland, and even from Demerara."

-though far removed from the busy world of letters), derive from the perusal of ' Notes and Queries.' "
+A further note of congratulation is added in "Our Hundredth Number," when Mr. Thoms claims "the privilege of age to be garrulous."
+He states that "during the hundred weeks our paper has existed we have received from Sweden, Denmark, Germany, Holland, Belgium, and France — from the United States — from India—from Australia —from the West Indies— from almost every one of our Colonies letters expressive of the pleasure which the writers many of them obviously scholars 'ripe and good,' though far removed from the busy world of letters), derive from the perusal of ' Notes and Queries.' "

 Mr. Thoms adds : " How many a pertinent Note, suggestive Query, and apt Reply have reached us from the same remote quarters !"
-Reference is also made to the good service rendered to men of letters here at home, as well as to a goodly list of works of learning and research, such as Cunningham’s ' Hand book of London Past and Present,' " pub lished when we had been but a few months in existence, down to Wycliffe’s ' Three Treatises on the Church,' recently edited by the Rev. Dr. Todd."
+Reference is also made to the good service rendered to men of letters here at home, as well as to a goodly list of works of learning and research, such as Cunningham’s ' Hand book of London Past and Present,' " published when we had been but a few months in existence, down to Wycliffe’s ' Three Treatises on the Church,' recently edited by the Rev. Dr. Todd."

 Many suggestions have been made by contributors from time to time with a view to increasing the usefulness of Votes and (Queries.
 Among these was one made by Mr. F. A. Carrington on the 15th of November, 1856, that "'N. & Q.' would have great additional value if the contributors of Notes (Queries do not signify) would give their names."
 This elicited from "C." on the 6th of December a reply against the proposal :